-By way of example, if an investor instructs the Manager in writing to purchase units at 09.00 on a Monday, the units will be purchased at the following valuation point (in this case 12 noon on Monday).
+By way of example, if an investor instructs the Manager in writing to purchase units at 09.00 am (UK time) on a Monday, the units will be purchased at the following valuation point (in this case 12 noon (UK time) on Monday).
 Monday will be the transaction date, and Thursday, on a T+3 settlement basis, would be the Settlement Date when payment for the units is due and payable.